redtexts/texts/lesamis_1975_world_without_money.md

 commodity production with the advent of socialism.
-In order to clarify the fact that these statements were not youthful errors, as is so often claimed by the Marxological rabble, we shall draw upon the "Critique of the Gotha Program" and _Anti-Duehring_.
+In order to clarify the fact that these statements were not youthful errors, as is so often claimed by the Marxological rabble, we shall draw upon the "Critique of the Gotha Program" and _Anti-Dühring_.

 Stalinists of every stripe will speak of the dross in the works of the masters.
 They will perform a song and dance that proves they are